admir-selimovic/oresme-mathematica/README.md

 ## Usage

 1. Clone the repository to your local machine.
-2. Open the Mathematica notebook `Glypta.nb`.
+2. Open the Mathematica notebook `glypta.nb`.
 3. Run the entire notebook or individual cells as needed.
 4. Monitor the progress dynamically within the notebook.